iadvize/documentation/Documentation.md

 There are 3 Conversation flow endpoints.

 1. Each time a conversation is created, we call the _conversation initialisation endpoint_.
 In the current setup, the visitor is always the first to talk, so you should response with an empty array of replies.
-2. This initialisation call will be immediatly followed by a call to the _new message & reply reception endpoint_, this second call will contains the first message of the visitor.
-You should response with this call with some reply (usually a welcoming reply).
+2. This initialisation call will be immediatly followed by a call to the _new message & reply reception endpoint_, this second call will contain the first message of the visitor.
+You should response to this call with some reply (usually a welcoming message reply).
 3. Be careful, from this point the calls to _new message & reply reception endpoint_ can contains the visitor's messages or **your own replies**.
+See the example below.

 ![Bot plugin](./assets/images/plugins/bot-scenarios-conversation-flow.jpg)